rpulusani/UI-work/src/client/app/hateoas_factory/README.md

         link: '',
         // override url for this call
         url: '',
-        method: '' // change the request method
+        method: '', // change the request method,
-    }
+        page: 0, // override and set the page param of service
+        size: 20 // override and set the size param of service }
 ```